Looking at buying some index funds and wondering if Tangerine’s are any good?

 I generally like to invest in ETFs over mutual funds, mainly due to the much lower fees.

 Still, mutual funds net assets in Canada is over six times more popular than ETFs.
 However, the tide is turning and more people are abandoning mutual funds for ETFs.

 But Tangerine investment funds are not mutual funds per se.
-They are A-series mutual fund equivalents and a potent option to consider for a lot of investors.
+They are A-series mutual fund equivalents and an interesting option to consider for many investors.
 Let’s go over all of this in this Tangerine investment funds review.

 Investment funds, mutual funds

 Tangerine offers a generic variety of investment funds and eight portfolios at an MER that is too expensive.
 They are more affordable than mutual funds but expensive compared to robo-advisors.

 - Costs are lower compared to mutual funds

 - Low-cost ETF fund option